Ask the city mayor or state governor to declare March "National Nutrition Month®." Provide a proclamation form to make it easier for the staff.

 Create a "nutrition question of the day" contest sent by email or posted on a display.
 Draw the name of a daily prize winner from those who provided the correct answer.
 Suggested prizes: National Nutrition Month® pens, pencils, magnets, buttons or cooking items from the National Nutrition Month® catalog.
 Award a grand prize at the end of the month drawn from all correct submissions.

-Vote for your favorite fruits and vegetables: Offer a selection of fruits and vegetables cut into bite-size pieces.
+Vote for your favorite fruits and vegetables: Show various photos of fruits and vegetables.
 Ask participants to vote for their favorite vegetable and fruit.
 Post a tally board to record votes.
 Handout "20 Ways to Enjoy More Fruits and Vegetables."

 Classroom: Ask children to carefully save empty food product labels and boxes.
 Spend some time reading labels and comparing information in the Nutrition Facts panels.
 Expand into a menu-planning opportunity, individually or in teams, using MyPlate as the guide to a healthy meal.